-The easiest way to lose customer retention and loyalty is being inconsistent because you don’t want to keep your audience guessing.
-For instance, if they consume content from your blog on a weekly basis, you better make sure you publish on a rhythm and on time.
-The more you break their trust, the harder it’ll be to build it back up.
+Inconsistency is the fastest way to reduce customer retention and loyalty.
+You don’t want to keep your audience guessing.
+For instance, if they consume content from your blog weekly, make sure you publish on a rhythm and on time.
+The more you break their trust, the harder it’ll be to regain it—four up, two down.

 Content is King